Course Development Standards

 HTML

-- HTML is W3C compliant.
-W3C validator
+- All HTML markup is W3C compliant.
+W3C HTML validator

 CSS